bp/ado-subscription-generator/README.md

 }
 ```

 An event router pattern can be put in place to ensure that all data is landed.
-There are many different implementations of this but one implementation
+There are many different implementations of this but a simple design is a translation layer from received service bus messages to an event hub message via input/output bindings.
+This can then be streamed through the event hub, buffered based on writing a minimum row count and written to a landing container.

 ![Event router pattern](./docs/event_router.png "Event Router pattern")